uber-go/zap/README.md

 allocations wherever possible, so collecting rich debug logs doesn't impact normal operations.

-As measured by its own benchmarking suite, not only is zap more performant than comparable structured logging libraries &mdash; it's also faster than the standard library.
-Like all benchmarks, take these with a grain of salt.
+As measured by its own [benchmarking suite][], not only is zap more performant than comparable structured logging libraries &mdash; it's also faster than the standard library.
+Like all benchmarks, take these with a grain of salt.<sup id="anchor-versions">[1](#footnote-versions)</sup>

 Log a message and 10 fields: